jotinha/jotinha.github.io/content/posts/go-forth-and-prosper.md

 }
 ```

 From now on, when our interpreter encounters a word as it's parsing the Forth code stream, it will look for it in this dictionary.
 If it finds an entry, it executes the associated code straight away.
-If it doesn't, it will, against the timeless advice of legendary sci-fi comedy author of the late Douglas Adams, panic.
+If it doesn't find that word, it will, against the timeless advice of beloved sci-fi comedy author Douglas Adams, panic.

 ```go
 func exec(instr string) {